Learn French Grammar Step by Step (A1) — Lessons, Tips & Quizzes (English Support)

 Expressing Origin — “venir de”

-Say where you’re from naturally: de / du / de la / des (with countries & cities).
+Say where you’re from naturally: de / du / de la / des (countries & cities).

 Origin Real-life French